STK3: Activation

 STK3 is activated through autophosphorylation by dimerizing with itself or heterodimerizing with its homolog, MST1 (STK4).
 Heterodimerization has been shown to exhibit a roughly six-fold weaker binding affinity than homodimerization with MST2, as well as lower kinase activity compared to both MST2/MST2 and MST1/MST1 homodimers.
 In addition to activation by straurosporine and FAS ligand, STK3 has been found to be activated through dissociation of GLRX and Thioredoxin (Trx1) from STK3 under oxidative stress.
 Recent studies have shown that when caspase 3 is activated during apoptosis, MST2 is cleaved, resulting in removal of the regulatory SARAH and inhibitory domains and thus regulation of MST2's kinase activity.
 Because cleavage by caspase 3 also cleaves off MST2's nuclear export signal, the MST2 kinase fragment can diffuse into the nucleus and phosphorylate Ser14 of histone H2B, promoting apoptosis.

 Inactivation

-Inactivation of MST2 can be accomplished in several ways, including inhibition of MST2 homodimerization and autophosphorylation by c-Raf, which binds to the MST2 SARAH domain, and phosphorylation of the highly conserved Thr117 by Akt (protein kinase B), blocking autophosphorylation of Thr180, MST2 cleavage, kinase activity, and translocation to the nucleus.
+Inactivation of MST2 can be accomplished through inhibition of MST2 homodimerization and autophosphorylation by c-Raf, which binds to the MST2 SARAH domain.